Actindo-AG/Documentation/DataHub/Operation/02_ManageETLProcesses.md

 1. Check the list for the appropriate ETL process to make sure that the ETL process has been triggered.

-    > [Info] ETL processes whose mappings have a **Semiautomatic** change tracking mode are listed with the *Awaiting confirmation* status, those having a **Semiautomatic, changes must be confirmed by another user** change tracking mode are listed with the *Awaiting confirmation different user* status.
+    > [Info] ETL processes whose mappings have a **1 - Semiautomatic** change tracking mode are listed with the *Awaiting confirmation* status, those having a **3 - Semiautomatic, changes must be confirmed by another user** change tracking mode are listed with the *Awaiting confirmation different user* status.

 2. Switch to the *Omni-Channel* module: *Omni-Channel > Offers > Tab SEMIAUTOMATIC MAPPING*.
     The *SEMIAUTOMATIC MAPPING* tab is displayed.